Skip to content

 logging:

-level: verbose
+level: debug

 Externalizing config is particularly useful when you're running Tepa pipelines across different environments (development, staging, production) with different limits and logging verbosity.